NREL/PVade/docs/hpc_jobs.rst

 Job submission on Kestrel
 -------------------------

-As Mentioned in ,In order to use PVade on Kestrel, we can use one of the two options.
+As mentioned above, in order to use PVade on Kestrel, we can use one of the two options.

 * A conda/mamba installation
 * Loading FEniCSx as a module